KAIST-PAI-lab/GPALexp/README.md

 This is beneficial in the sense that it spends relatively less resources while maintaining comparable performances.
 <br>

-Therefore, GPAL enables us to optimize experimental stimuli and obtain maximal information regarding each participant, in the most efficient way.
+In psychology experiments, GPAL enables to optimize experimental stimuli for a given participant in every trial and therefore obtain maximal information in the most efficient way.

+Moreover, due to its innate flexibility, we can model a wide variety of functions without the target function being restrained to a certain predefined form.
+This is a unique advantage of GPAL, when compared to existing Bayesian optimization algorithms including Adaptive Design Optimization (ADO, [Myung et al., 2013](https://www.sciencedirect.com/science/article/pii/S0022249613000503)).

 GPAL can be adopted not only in psychological experiments but in various domains as well, including manifold learning, dynamics learning, object detection, and others.